Deniz-Jasa/Nifty-Mountains-Project/README.md

 # Nifty Mountains Assignement - Deniz Jasarbasic

-Description: This program reads in a set of topographic elevation data into a 2D array and writes methods to compute various paths through the mountains as well as visualizes them.
+Description: This program reads in a set of topographic mountain elevation data into a 2D array and writes methods to compute and visualize various paths through the mountains.
+The program also draws the actual mountain given the data into a 2D map using monochrome or interpolated colors.
 This program will also return various total elevation changes given different "best" paths across the mountain and provide path results, a meaningful analysis, and insighful statistics, such as efficiency metrics.

 This program finds the paths in an iterative method using 3 different algorithms, a greddy algorithm, an improved greddy alogirthm, and the floyd-marshall algorithm.